Full name: Micaela “Mica” Bernardez Vidal

 What languages do you speak?

-I speak Spanish, English and Italian.
+I speak Spanish and English and I understand Portuguese and Italian too.
 I learned French for 5 years but I can’t say that I speak it, though I can understand much more spoken and written French.
 And now I’m slowly but surely learning Swahili.
 I lived and studied in London for 1 month straight out of high school.
 It was daunting but I loved it.

 How did you end up working at APOPO?